 Best time to go on a road trip from Dallas to Las Vegas

 The best time to do the road trip from Dallas to Las Vegas is a bit easier to narrow down than it is for other road trips, mostly because you'll be dealing with the same type of terrain for much of the drive.

 With most of the trip consisting of deserts and lowlands, you can expect the temperatures to be high throughout the day at virtually any point.
 This is why you may want to hold off on doing the long drive in the summertime.

 As for Vegas, it's not just the climate you need to worry about - you can expect the city to be packed during weekends and state holidays, so you may want to book a hotel room well ahead of time.

-If you do decide to brave it out, be warned that Vegas is excruciatingly hot, often exceeding 100 degrees between June and August.
-Add to that the fact that summer draws a lot of visitors and amps up the prices, and visiting during this time gets that harder to recommend.
+If you do decide to brave it out, be warned that Vegas is excruciatingly hot, often exceeding 100 degrees Fahrenheit between June and August.
+Add to that the fact that summer draws a lot of visitors and amps up the prices, and visiting during this time makes that harder to recommend.

 Fall and spring bring the temperatures down by a much-needed 10 degrees, making outdoor adventures much more tolerable.
 On top of that, this is when hotel prices in Vegas start to go down, and you'll need all the money you can save if you want to experience the best of the city.

 Winter holidays tend to draw huge crowds to Vegas, so late December is a great time to visit if you want to see the city at its most crowded.
 With that said, nightly temperatures can often go as low as the 30s, so you'll probably want to spend your evenings in your casino of choice.